jestersimpps/static-generator-for-front-end-devs/README.md

 ```

 The generator features automatic uploads to Amazon s3 on build.
-To disable automatic uploads to Amazon s3, comment the aws_s3 in the build task at the bottom of the `Gruntfile.js`:
+To disable these, comment out the aws_s3 in the build task at the bottom of the `Gruntfile.js`:

 ```
 grunt.registerTask('build', [